 4. Rent or Payment, and Fee Credits for Improvements

 There is not one correct fee structure that fits all situations, and multiple options could work for one situation.
 The pros and cons should be weighed for each site and each situation and ultimately it will come down to the type of livestock used, site-specific parameters, and Agency preferences.
+If desired, penalties for late payments can described as well.

 a.
 Rent Payments